jvanasco/pyramid_debugtoolbar_api_performance/README.rst

 suites, allowing developers to run a series of tests and log the Performance performance.

-It exposes two routes for csvs:
+The package exposes two routes for CSV data:

 * timing
 * function_calls

-Both correlate to the official Performance panel
+Both correlate to the official Performance panel data.

 The urls are generated in a machine-friendly format, so you can regex the `request_id` off a page and pull it from the API.
-This is explained below
+This is explained below...

 NOTES: